QGEP/docs/_sources/installation-guide/workstation.txt

 Install QGIS
 ------------

-* Minimum requirement 2.10
+* Minimum requirement 2.14

 * We recommend using the latest master builds (called qgis-dev on Windows) which often offer a better experience in combination with QGEP.
+  For Windows installation, download the `OSGeo4W Installer <http://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64.exe>`_ choose *advanced installation* and install qgis-dev.

 Install QGEP plugin
 -------------------